Awethon/awethon.github.io/content/posts/scala-wrappers.md

     }
   }

-  // Implementation of Printer interface class PrinterImpl() extends Printer {
+  // The actual implementation of Printer trait class PrinterImpl() extends Printer {
     override def print() = printf("World")
   }

   new PrinterImpl().print() // Output: World

+  // Now, to add additional functionality to PrinterImpl
+  // we instantiate PrinterImpl and mix it with PrinterButCooler
+  // but at the same time the class PrinterImpl is not aware of PrinterButCooler
+  // as it's only added at the moment of instantiation.
-  // PrinterImpl becomes a super-class for PrinterButCooler (new PrinterImpl() with PrinterButCooler).print() // Output: Hello World!
+  (new PrinterImpl() with PrinterButCooler).print() // Output: Hello World!

+  // Using this mechanism, it's possible to compose an implementation with many trait mixins,
+  // but the order of mixins is important as it defines the order of method calls.
+  _
   {{< / highlight >}}

-  Using this mechanism, it's possible to compose many trait mixins together, and that's exactly what we need for our wrappers.
 {{< / collapse2 >}}

-Let's introduce a simple dao interface - ItemDao.
+Let's introduce a simple trait - ItemDao.
 {{< highlight scala >}}
 trait ItemDao {
   def upsert(item: Item): Unit